alex-seville/blanket/docs/special_features.md

 ## Branch Tracking

-Enabling branch tracking allows you to dtermine if there are branches in your code that are not followed.
+Enabling branch tracking allows you to determine if there are branches in your code that are not followed.

 For example: